Basic Information

 Analysis of blood T cell subpopulations in humanized B-hHER2 mice.
 Blood cells were isolated from wild-type C57BL/6 (+/+) and homozygous B-hHER2 (H/H) mice (female, n=3, 9 week-old), and analyzed by flow cytometry to assess blood T cell subpopulations.
 (A) Representative flow cytometry plots.
 Single live CD45+ cells were gated on CD3 and used for further analysis as indicated.
 (B) Percent of CD8+ T cells, CD4+ T cells and Tregs in homozygous B-hHER2 mice were similar to those in wild-type mice, demonstrating that introduction of hHER2 in place of its mouse counterpart does not change the overall development, differentiation or distribution of blood T cell subtypes.
 Values are expressed as mean ± SEM.

-Blood tests in B-hHER2 mice
+Blood routine test in B-hHER2 mice

-Complete blood count (CBC).
-Blood was collected from female C57BL/6 and B-hHER2 mice (n=8, 8-week-old) and analyzed for CBC.
-There were no differences among any measurement between C57BL/6 and B-hHER2 mice, indicating that introduction of hHER2 in place of its mouse counterpart does not change blood cell composition and morphology.
+Blood from female C57BL/6 and B-hHER2 mice (n=8, 8-week-old) was collected and analyzed for CBC.
+There was no differences among any measurement between C57BL/6 and B-hHER2 mice, indicating that introduction of hHER2 in place of its mouse counterpart does not change blood cell composition and morphology.
 Values are expressed as mean ± SEM.

-Blood chemistry tests of B-hHER2 mice.
-Serum was collected from C57BL/6 and B-hHER2 mice (n=8, 8-week-old) and analyzed for ALT and AST levels.
-There were no differences on either measurement between C57BL/6 and B-hHER2 mice, indicating that introduction of hHER2 in place of its mouse counterpart does not change ALT and AST levels or health of liver.
+Serum from the C57BL/6 and B-hHER2 mice (n=8, 8-week-old) was collected and analyzed for levels of ALT and AST.
+There was no differences on either measurement between C57BL/6 and B-hHER2 mice, indicating that introduction of hHER2 in place of its mouse counterpart does not change ALT and AST levels or health of liver.
 Values are expressed as mean ± SEM.